Anna’s

 A focus on the environment is one of the major characteristics of this party.
 If concern for the environment can get 10% of the seats in the Bundestag, I do not see why an anti-corruption movement cannot get 10% of the seats in the Indian Parliament.
 Clearly, however, it is not a cakewalk to create such a party.
 Much strategizing would be needed.
 The movement should recognize its limitations and focus on specific constituencies where it can win and on specific public figures who can get votes.
 The movement would also need to exert its influence not by fighting on its own, but supporting clean leaders from other parties and working against corrupt leaders.
 They should not choose the most corrupt to fight, but the ones who are most vulnerable in the electoral field.
 You need to win!
 Choose an enemy you can defeat!
 Altruism needs to be supported by good strategizing.

 As we all know, the hatred for corruption is widespread in India and one political party alone cannot be the solution.
 Is there room for secret societies in this field?
 I believe there is, particularly in view of the vastly lowered effort required to do social networking using the cell phone and computer based devices.
 Why a secret society?
 Most people against corruption do not do anything about it – for fear that they will lose their jobs, will be thrown out of college, will be targeted by the baddies, etc. A secret society will protect whistle blowers.
 It will not expose them.
-It will let the “
+It will let the “deep throats” communicate with the effective actors who will do what needs to be done.

 Every corrupt person has a hundred people around him knowing what he does.
 No RTO’s office employee can do underhand business without a hundred people knowing it.
 No college can run a back-money factory without hundreds of students and their parents knowing it.
 Fraud is best sniffed out by people who have the knowledge.
 Take the case of the big share market scam of the nineties.
 I remember the role of some employees of the State Bank of India who saw a share-broker make frequent visits to the bank’s headquarters in a flashy Toyota Lexus and sniffed something fishy.
 Visit

-for information on the scam.
+information on the scam.

 Somehow, information got to a veteran columnist, Sucheta Dalal, who wrote an article about what was going on and blew the scam sky high!
 Who decided to inform Sucheta Dalal, how was she chosen as the best person to act?